Máté Kocsis

 Máté Kocsis (born 6 May 1981) is a Hungarian jurist, sports administrator and politician, who served as Mayor of Józsefváros (8th district of Budapest) from 2009 to 2018.
 He also represents Józsefváros (Budapest Constituency XI then VI) in the National Assembly of Hungary from 2010 to 2014, and since 2018.
-He is the current leader of the Fidesz parliamentary group.
+He served as the leader of the Fidesz parliamentary group from 2018 to 2026.
 Since 2015 he is the president of the Hungarian Handball Federation.